-- Opportunities for continuous learning and self-development are available through sales training and the mastery of sales methodologies.
+- Opportunities for continuous learning and self-development are available through offline and online sales training and the mastery of sales methodologies.
 For example, even people who have great interpersonal skills will find that selling strengthens and sharpens those skills.

 - It’s a career with a future.
 Survey respondents noted the ongoing changes in sales that are driven by technology and changing buyer behavior, but they see themselves evolving and adapting as the role changes.

 - It’s a great job for the right person.
 “The right person” has nothing to do with stereotypes about salespeople being extroverts.
 It does mean liking people, being self-motivated, and finding it satisfying to solve problems.

 - You can earn more by putting in more effort.
 One salesperson in the survey wrote, “The sky is the limit.
 Hustle and be rewarded.”

 - You can control your own destiny.
 In addition to being able to earn more by working harder, salespeople typically have a lot of control over how they spend their time, and they can plan their own schedules.

 - A sales job is great preparation for another career.
 This may be of particular interest to young people who have a dream job in mind but, lacking work experience, have not been able to find an entry point.
 The research analysts at CSO Insights find – in their interactions with people in many distinct roles – that business managers, trainers, executives, marketers, technical specialists and even college professors often have backgrounds in sales, and they are quick to acknowledge that they acquired transferable skills in their sales roles.